Diffusion Models with Double Guidance: Generate with aggregated datasets: Additional Experimental Details and Results

 \subsection{Diffusion models trained on aggregated vs. single datasets}

-Compared to training on a single dataset, it is expected that using aggregated datasets can lead to the development of a better diffusion model.
-To validate this claim, we compare models trained solely on a single dataset $D^{(1)}$ with those trained on $D^{(1)} \cup D^{(2)}$ under Setting II in Section \ref{sec_sim}.
-When using only $D^{(1)}$, we assume the access to $C_2^{(1)}$ and train a corresponding estimator $\widehat{f}_2$.
+One of our core arguments is that, compared to training on a single dataset, leveraging aggregated datasets is expected to yield a better diffusion model.
+To validate this claim, we compare models trained solely on a single dataset $D^{(1)}$ with those trained on $D^{(1)} \cup D^{(2)}$ under Setting II in Appendix \ref{sec_app_gaussian_mix}.
+When using only $D^{(1)}$, we assume the access to $\widehat{f}_2$.

 The results can be found in Table \ref{tab_single_aggregate}.
+Diffusion models trained on $D^{(1)} \cup D^{(2)}$ exhibit consistently smaller $W_2$ distances than those trained on $D^{(1)}$, which supports our claim.